PreschoolKindergartenFirst Grade

 Toy Cleanup: 'Let's make a home for all the cars in this basket, and a home for all the blocks in this one.'

-This is the exact skill they practice in a more structured way with many skill-building worksheets.
-They are learning to bring order to chaos, a key component of problem-solving.
+This is the same skill, just practiced in a more structured way with lots of skill-building worksheets.
+Your child is learning how to bring order to chaos, which is a big part of problem-solving.

 A young child sitting on a play mat, focused on sorting a collection of colorful blocks into separate groups.